 It is hard and more durable than even the hardest metals.
 Slag is also more durable than natural stones like gravel.

-A driveway is subjected to dynamic forces over the years, including harsh environments.
-Because it is dense and heavy, a slag driveway can resist rain, freezing and thawing.
+Over the years, a driveway is subjected to dynamic forces, including harsh environments.
+Because it is dense and heavy, a slag driveway can resist rain, freezing, and thawing.

-The physical and mechanical properties of slag enable it to last for many years.
+Slag’s physical and mechanical properties enable it to last for many years.
 Slag is also a high-class material that does not experience cracking or permanent deformation like other natural aggregates.

 3 best slag rocks for driveways

 The slag used in the driveway is made from the by-products of metal processing of steel or iron.
 After manufacturing, the slag is stockpiled to allow hydration and expansion.
-Slag is typically classified according to the type of the furnace, air cooling process and valorization.
+Slag is typically classified according to the type of furnace, air cooling process, and valorization.

-- Air-Cooled Blast Furnace Slag- Air-cooled blast furnace is granular, roughly cubical and has textures.
+• Air-Cooled Blast Furnace Slag:- Air-cooled blast furnaces are granular, roughly cubical, and have textures.
 It is cooled slowly by natural cooling and by spraying it with water.

 The cooling results in crystallized rock-like slag.
 There can be variability in the size of the slag depending on the iron production process.
 The water absorption can be as high as 6% but lower than that of pelletized blast furnace slag.